Looking to reduce your energy bills? Take a look at these 10 tips to get you started…

 1. Turn off electrical appliances – leaving them on standby wastes energy and money.
-You could save around £85 a year by switching them off.
+You could save around £30 a year by switching them off.
+Households with more gadgets could save even more.

-2. Turn down the thermostat by a degree – it’s simple but it could slice £65 off your bills each year.
-Chances are you won’t notice the difference.
+2. Turn down the thermostat by a degree – it’s simple but it could reduce your energy bills by £75 each year.
+You probably won’t even notice the difference.

-3. Get insulated – the Energy Saving Trust reckons cavity wall insulation could save you up to £160 per year, and loft insulation could save you about £140 a year.
-Hefty initial outlay, though, so could be a few years before it pays for itself.
+3. Get insulated – the Energy Saving Trust reckons cavity wall insulation could save you up to £245 per year, depending on what type of property you live in, and loft insulation could save you up to £215, again depending on your property.
+There’s an expensive initial outlay, though, so it could be a few years before it pays for itself.

 4. Invest in a lagging jacket – to put on your hot water tank and make it more energy efficient.
 It’s a good idea to insulate pipes while you’re at it.